gurnben/hummingbird-minecraft/README.md

 # Hummingbird Minecraft Server

-A Minecraft server container that downloads server.jar from the Microsoft Mojang source and runs on Project Hummingbird-based images via Podman.
+A Minecraft server container that downloads server.jar from the Microsoft Mojang source and runs on Project Hummingbird images via Podman.

 ## Build